hey, what's going on? Any ride plans tomorrow?

 Firelane 15 plunges beneath the powerlines, dipping in and out of the treeline.
 First some down.
 Then some up.
 Then more up.
 Still going up...now only a bit steeper before dropping at mile 16 into dirt-luge down to Firelane 12.
 Gradients get into the -15% to -17% range, so stay frosty.
 On the NW side of Germantown, things are quite a bit steeper and deeper.
 Everything that bombs down must climb back up unless the plan is to end up on the Dirty 30.
 We're not gonna lie, the Firelane 12 climb up to BPA is quite a huff, but don't worry, it's only 1/2 mile.

 BPA Road winds south in and out of the powerline cut back up to Skyline.
-However, for those looking to sneak under the velvet rope and taste the forbidden fruit, Wildwood DOES create a compelling connector to Newton Road at mile 17.7.
-This section of Wildwood tends to be very quiet in terms of hiking traffic so...what happens between Newton and BPA stays between Newton and BPA.
+While there is the temptation to sneak under the velvet rope and taste the forbidden fruit, and Wildwood DOES create a compelling connector to Newton Road, this outer stretch of Wildwood has had a couple of harsh winters and is highly eroded, washed out and rocky in spots, so isn't really that great.
+Just not worth the poach in my opinion.

 Following the letter of the law, or ordinance in this case, BPA to Skyline to Newton is equally as satisfying if simply for the blaster descent from Skyline to the Firelane 10 parking area.
 Some of you may recognize Newton-FL10-Keyser-FL10 sequence from the 'Show & Tell' social.
 It gets pretty rough and rocky on the way down, so choose your lines carefully.